-In connection with this offering, we intend to adopt the Executive Severance Plan.
+In connection with this offering, we adopted the Executive Severance Plan.
 The Executive Severance Plan will become effective upon the completion of this offering, and will provide for the payment of certain cash severance and other benefits to participants, including each of our named executive officers, in the event of a qualifying termination of employment with us.